hupe13/extensions-leaflet-map-testing/README.md

 [testhover]
 ```

-It works on leaflet-geojson, leaflet-gpx, leaflet-kml.
+It works on leaflet-geojson, leaflet-gpx, leaflet-kml and leaflet-marker.

 <h2>Multiple hoverable tracks</h2>